-This register contains the current value of the PWM counter.
-When this value matches the load register, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers, see page 381 and 383) or drive an interrupt or ADC trigger (via the PWMnINTEN register, see page 373).
+These registers contain the current value of the PWM counter (PWM0COUNT controls the PWM generator 0 block, and so on).
+When this value matches the load register, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers, see page 384 and 386) or drive an interrupt or ADC trigger (via the PWMnINTEN register, see page 376).
 A pulse with the same capabilities is generated when this value is zero.